OSYSARCH/3D/hardware/README.md

 We want to make the setups reliable, compact and clean.
 Although at some point it becomes a matter of aestetics and cool gadgets, the most important is to have it reliable and manageable.

-## List of hardware needed to build Oniroproject based laboratory
+## Some terminology
-- DUT - Device Under Test
+- DUT - Device(s) Under Test
 - PoE - Power Over Ethernet, 802.3af (PoE, 15.4W max), 802.3at (PoE+, 30W max), 802.3bt (PoE++, 60W max), 802.3bt (PoE++, 100W max)
 - PDU - Power Distribution Unit - controlled AC line

 ## Base hardware
+The exact set of devices depends on what type of DUTs is going to be tested.

+We advice to use at least PoE+ (802.3at) ethernet switches over PSUs + PDUs.
+Usage of PoE (802.3af) switches hasn't been tested.

 ### Power supplies
 prerequisities: